-A roar erupted from the brighter flames further ahead.
-We raised our rifles.
-A humanoid silhouette rose from the flaming ground, deformed from the light.
-Large limbs reached up for the sky.
-Too large to be human.
-The roar morphed into a howling groan.
-A sound of agony.
+A roar erupted from the brighter flames farther ahead.
+We raised our rifles as a humanoid silhouette rose from the flaming ground, deformed from the light.
+Large limbs reached up for the sky, too large to be human.
+The roar morphed into a howling groan—a sound of agony.

 HARVESTER, Ruggy typed.

 HARVESTERS NEVER CRASH-LAND.

 WHAT ABOUT THAT THEORY YOU JUST CAME UP WITH?
 PAST CIVILIZATIONS GOING FOR THE STARS?

 I exhaled.
 A part of me was annoyed.
 There were so many questions that we hadn’t answered.
 We were making choices that were beyond our rank.
 Whatever we were witnessing was not a Scrapper’s role.
 Harvester or not, this was something we needed to report.
 There was also the fact we could end up killed.
 Scrappers were about stealth and retrieval, not engaging in combat.

 WE SHOULD CALL IT IN, I typed.

 WE CAN’T, REMEMBER?
 Ruggy replied.
 WE’RE ON A LOCAL CHANNEL.
 HELPS WITH STEALTH.

 LET’S GET BACK TO THE CRUISER, THEN.
 THE OPERATORS WILL WANT TO KNOW ABOUT THIS.

 WALK 50K?
 THIS THING WILL BE GONE BY THEN.
 WE SHOOT IT, CALL IT IN.